StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/hot-backup/hot-backup-cluster.md

 ### Replicate data across all three nodes

+!!! warning "Data replication requirement"
+    If this requirement isn't met, cluster restoration may fail, and integrity issues could arise.
+It is your responsibility to ensure data replication across all nodes before proceeding.

 Before proceeding with the backup, replicate 100% of your data across all nodes.
 This simplifies the snapshot procedure, allowing snapshots to be taken from just one node.

 Follow these steps: